Language Access and Cultural Competency Plan (LACCP)

 What is LACCP:

 The Language Access and Cultural Competency Plan initiative is funded for regional centers to improve and promote language access and cultural competency.
+The 2020-21 Budget Act included $16.7 million in ongoing funding for this initiative.
 The primary purpose of these funds is to improve individual and family experience and to facilitate more consistent access to information and services for multi-lingual, monolingual, and diverse cultural groups receiving services from regional centers.
-In this first year, TCRC’s plan includes developing a Language and Culture Description for TCRC’s catchment area.

 Why it matters:

-To truly be person-centered in all we do, we need to better understand who we are supporting which means we need better data and information.
+To truly be person-centered in all we do, we need to better understand who we are supporting and what their needs are.
 The LACCP provides the funding we need to learn about our community and then provide services that are linguistically and culturally relevant to all individuals supported by TCRC.

 How will the Language Access and Cultural Competency Plan be implemented: